-Low FODMAP carrot cake (gluten-free, lactose-free)
+Low FODMAP carrot cake (gluten-free)

 Carrot cake is one of my favourite cakes ever.
 The combination of soft airy cake with a fresh creamy cheese frosting is amazing.
 And the best thing is that you can make a gluten-free and low FODMAP carrot cake without anybody noticing that it is gluten-free and low FODMAP.

 I made this carrot cake for the first time in 2014.
 It was one of the very first recipes that I published on my blog.
 The fourth recipe to be exact.
 Since that time, I have published over 400 more recipes, so I found it time for an update.
 The recipe for this cake was fine, but the quality of the pictures really annoyed me, haha.
 So I decided to make the cake again!

 The old recipe consisted of one layer of cake with a layer of frosting on top.
 For the new recipe I made three layers of cake with cream cheese frosting in between and around it.
 I find layer cakes always super festive and they are perfect to serve on a party.
 They give just that little bit extra than a one layer cake.
 I took this cake to my dads 60th birthday and it was devoured in no time!

 I used the following tools to make this cake:

 - A straight spatula.
 I use this spatula for applying the frosting to the cake.

 - A bench scraper.
 You use the bench scraper to smooth out the frosting on the sides of the cake.

 - A 7-inch baking tin.
 You make three layers of cake in this recipe, so if you have three 7-inch baking tins that is handy.
 I only had two, so I baked the layers one at a time in the oven.
 That also worked fine.